MadMando/ai-setup-with_docker/README.md

 2. **Windows Only**
    - PowerShell must be installed (default in Windows 10/11).
-   - Search for poweshell in the start menu search
+   - Search for PowerShell in the start menu search
+   - Right click and open as administrator

+   - WARNING!
+This is for personal computers only.
+I would not recommend installing it on a work or school computer!

 ---